 III.
 Description: This species is

-and white spots on the edges of the abdomen.
-The nymph as a dark colored abdomen
+of alternating dark and white spots on the edges of the

-background of brown.
+interspersed with the background of brown.

 IV.
 Biology: This species is new to the mid-Atlantic area, and even some questions of basic biology need to be clarified.
 In its native China, there are 2-6 generations.
 It appear that there are two in our area, though workers in NJ thought it likely to have a single generation there.
 BMSB has a host range of about 300 species.
 Unlike some stink bugs, which use some fruit crops only as feeding hosts, undergoing nymphal development on herbaceous hosts like soybean and weeds, BMSB used tree fruits and grapevines as reproductive hosts, therefore nymphs cause feeding injury in addition to adults.
 Adults overwinter in protected places, often invading houses in large numbers.
 This is another aspect of its pest status, becoming a severe nuisance.
 In New Jersey, it has been reported to now be the most abundant stink bug collected.

-V. Injury: Injury in tree fruits
+V. Injury: Injury in tree

-corky areas are seen in the flesh of the fruit (example 1: external, internal. example 2: external, internal).
+into fruit, corky areas are seen in the flesh of the fruit (example 1: external, internal. example 2: external, internal).
 Peach and

 nectarine flesh begin to break down.
-In vineyards, a
+In vineyards,

-unique problem is posed.
+a unique problem is posed.
 Stink bugs may be harvested along with clusters and be

 transported to the winery in lugs or bins, where the wine can be

-clusters at harvest.
+into our Pest Management Guide.
 In addition to potential impact of

 wine quality, BMSB will feed directly on grape berries, causing